 - Complete and submit a Futures for Frontliners application prior to December 31, 2020.

-Frontliners returning or applying for community college can apply online starting September 9.
-The application will take less than 10 minutes to complete.
+Frontliners returning or applying for community college can apply online starting September 9, 2020.
 Applications for the program must be submitted no later than December 31, 2020.

 Frontliners returning to or starting community college or seeking their high school diploma or equivalency, may start classes anytime in 2021 and as early as the winter semester beginning in January of 2021.
 Frontliners can pursue up to an associate degree or skills certificate at their local community college tuition-free.
 Frontliners can prepare for and attain a high school diploma or equivalency, potentially prior to enrollment in post secondary education or training, or while dual enrolled.